rusefi/rusefi_documentation/Support.md

 Please Read https://opensource.com/life/16/10/how-ask-technical-questions

+Q: Shall I take a photщ of my tune?

+A: Please use rusEFI Online to share tunes https://github.com/rusefi/rusefi/wiki/HOWTO-upload-tune

+A: Shall I take a photщ of my screen?

+Q: You can but that's a bit scary.
+There are a lot of much nicer options like Windows 10 Snip Tool or https://getsharex.com/ for Windows screen snapshots or screen recording.

 Q: Matt and Andrey are on Facebook, shall I message Matt or Andrey directly?

 A: Unfortunately we do not have resources for technical support via Facebook direct messages.